CharlesHGong/lightningRelatedListWithFilter/README.md

+Huge Kudos to [@RekHidalgo](https://github.com/RekHidalgo) for being an initial colaborator and maintained this component for many release :tada:

 # Lightning Related List With Filter

 This repository is a lightning component which mimimic the look and feel with the out of box related list but give you more control on: